RaginiYerawar/Sogeti_Assignment/README.md

 This repository contains UI tests for requested scenarios.

-**Prerequisite:** Node.js should installed on your system for both UI and API tests to be run
+**Prerequisite:** Node.js should installed on your system for both UI and API tests to be run **Note:** Tets Case 2 cannot be fully automated because of captcha involved in submiting the form.
+The primary purpose of CAPTCHA is to differentiate between human users and automated scripts.
+Workaround for this can be disabling captcha in test environment or bypassing captcha in some cases.

 **Technology Stack:**
 - Windows64 OS